HomeLatest NewsGovernanceFresh troubles for Google as Russian court fines global tech major 3 million roubles for not deleting banned content

 Preferred Source of Google

-Russia in October threatened to fine Google a percentage of its annual Russian turnover for repeatedly failing to delete banned content on its search engine and YouTube, in Moscow’s strongest move yet to rein in foreign tech firms.
+Russia in October threatened to fine Google a percentage of its annual Russian turnover for repeatedly failing to delete banned content on its search and YouTube, in Moscow’s strongest move yet to rein in foreign tech firms.

 Advertisement